 We have launched the Lumbungsden taster programme with 6 weeks of workshops run by local people, the themes of which are based on ideas that were generated at our launch event.
 Find out more about this programme soon.

-For the first BE PART fieldwork at SSW we will be working with Kathrin Böhm and Wapke Feenstra from artist collective Myvillages.
-Over the next 2 years we will work together on an international trans-local programme called The Rural School of Economics.
+For the first BE PART fieldwork at SSW we are be working with Kathrin Böhm and Wapke Feenstra from artist collective Myvillages.
+Over 2 years we are working together on an international trans-local programme called The Rural School of Economics.

 A School is any form of organised gathering where we learn and create mutually.
 In The Rural School of Economics we will create a space for bringing together a broad range of rural knowledge and skills – things we do in our daily lives in rural villages and the countryside – and connect this with other rural communities across the world.
 Learning will take place where this knowledge is applied and these different economies take place.
 The classrooms will be the fields, sheds, tracks, village halls and living rooms of the students and teachers (who are one and the same).

 The Rural School of Economics sets out to value and share the decentralised, self-organised and creative ways we get together and live.
 We will explore how everyday lived experience of the rural is key to a collective, anti-capitalist and ecologically conscious future, and how a rural mindset need not to be defined by geography.
 We have ambitions for this project to grow into a long-term networked alliance of people, groups and cultural/ civic organisations who connect traditional and progressive economic cultures.

 If you live close to SSW and are interested in taking part, or just want to hear more about The Rural School of Economics, please get in touch!
 We would love to hear from you.
 Contact Jo – arts[at]ssw.org.uk or phone the office on 01464 861372.